Trump’s Tax Cut Risks Your SNAP, Medicaid Benefits

 As an example, if Pennsylvania had to cover at least 10% of SNAP benefits last year, it would have had to pay nearly $427 million for families to not lose their food benefits.
 That’s about 1.5 times what the state spends on its entire community college system, the CBPP found.

-“Let’s be clear: in this budget framework, there is no way to cut $1.5 trillion in spending while protecting health coverage through Medicaid and food assistance through SNAP,” said Sharon Parrott, CBPP President, regarding House passage of the congressional budget resolution.
+“Let’s be clear: In this budget framework, there is no way to cut $1.5 trillion in spending while protecting health coverage through Medicaid and food assistance through SNAP,” said Sharon Parrott, CBPP president, regarding House passage of the congressional budget resolution.

-According to Parrott, Congress should reduce Trump’s tax cuts and pay for them with “responsible, targeted revenue” and require corporations and the wealthy to pay their fair share.
+Parrott says Congress should reduce Trump’s tax cuts and pay for them with “responsible, targeted revenue” and require corporations and the wealthy to pay their fair share.

 “This budget is reckless and harmful, and anyone who voted for it has abandoned our working- and middle-class families,” said Adams, citing concerns on how the plans would decimate Medicaid and SNAP federal funding.